Mixpeal/anthropic-sdk/README.md

 Alternatively, you can set the `ANTHROPIC_API_KEY` environment variable in your system.

+### Feature Requests 📬

+If you have any ideas or requests for new features, we'd love to hear from you!
+Please send your suggestions to [hello@mixpeal.com](mailto:hello@mixpeal.com), and we'll be sure to consider them for future updates.
+Your input is invaluable in helping us improve! 🌟🚀

 ### Error Handling

 The SDK provides detailed error messages for various failure scenarios, such as network issues, invalid parameters, or unauthorized access.
 Errors are returned as `Result` types, allowing you to handle them using idiomatic Rust error handling patterns.